 Comilla Chittagong, Bangladesh Travel Guide

 Bengali (Bangla) is the official language.
 English is spoken by some in tourist roles, educated individuals, and higher-end hotels.
-Do not expect universal English comprehension in local markets or including a lot of drivers.
+Do not expect universal English comprehension in local markets or featuring a lot of drivers.
 Basic English is understood in some public settings.

 General business hours and banking schedules in Comilla follow typical Bangladeshi patterns, with considerations for holidays.